Teaching Institute: Theory, Practice & Navigating STEM Higher Ed

 Cost to attend: No fee.
 Please note: If you accept your spot in the course, but fail to attend or notify us in advance of your absence, we reserve the right to invoice you the $300 course fee.

-Eligibility: This program will be limited to 20 HMS participants.
 You must be an HMS/HSDM affiliated postdoc, graduate student, or faculty to apply.
+Preference will be given to Quad-based postdocs, and to individuals who have previously applied to the Teaching Institute but were not accepted.
 Please contact the Postdoc Office if you are uncertain of your eligibility.

 Women and minorities underrepresented in STEM professions are STRONGLY encouraged to apply.

 Please note: Application completion does not guarantee your participation in the course.
-You will receive a notification email of your status by 4:00pm on Monday, July 17
+You will receive a notification email of your status by 12:00pm on Friday, July 19, 2024

 Read below for a detailed overview of the Institute and what you can expect to learn: